MINIMUM REQUIRED QUALIFICATIONS High School Diploma or GED Certificate.

 Utility Law experience preferred.

-Searches for and studies legal documents to investigate facts and law of cases, to determine causes of action and to prepare cases.
+JOB RESPONSIBILITIES AND PERFORMANCE OBJECTIVES: Searches for and studies legal documents to investigate facts and law of cases, to determine causes of action and to prepare cases.

 Prepares memoranda, correspondence, case law briefs, and legislative summaries.